mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

 the encapsulating object.
 However for `Sticky` an issue arises and it has to do with intentional leakage.
 Rust permits any object to live for as long as the process does by explicit leakage with the ``Box::leak`` API.
 In that case you get a `'static` lifetime.
-This means that if `Sticky` had the same API as `Fragile` you can create a crash in no time:
+Because `Sticky` does not directly own the data it points to, this means that through that API you can make the lifetime of the `Sticky` outlast the backing data which is in the thread.
+This means that if `Sticky` had the same API as `Fragile` you could create a crash in no time:

 .. sourcecode:: rust

-    let (tx, rx) = std::sync::mpsc::channel();
+    // establish a channel to send data from the thread back let (tx, rx) = std::sync::mpsc::channel();

     std::thread::spawn(move || {
         // this creates a sticky
         let sticky = Box::new(Sticky::new(Box::new(true)));